ibm-cloud-docs/vpc/bs_snapshots_restore.md

 From the list of {{site.data.keyword.block_storage_is_short}} snapshots, you can create an {{site.data.keyword.block_storage_is_short}} volume and specify whether it's to be attached to a virtual server instance or unattached (stand-alone).
 If you choose to attach a data volume, you can select an existing virtual server instance or choose to create an instance.
 The new volumes are added to the [list of {{site.data.keyword.block_storage_is_short}} volumes](/docs/vpc?topic=vpc-viewing-block-storage&interface=ui#viewvols-ui).

 1. Go to the list of {{site.data.keyword.block_storage_is_short}} snapshots.
 In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> VPC Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > Block Storage snapshots**.
-2. Select a snapshot from the list.
+2. Either select a snapshot from the list or search for it by its CRN.
 It must be in a `stable` state.
 3. From the Actions icon ![Actions icon](../icons/action-menu-icon.svg "Actions"), select **Create volume**.
 4. In the side panel, choose whether you want to create an unattached data volume, create and attach a volume to an existing instance, or create a volume and provision a new instance.